hswootan/hswootan/README.md

 - 🔭 I’m currently working on my Cybersecurity Degree
 - 🌱 I’m currently learning Ethical Hacking through Tryhackme, Hack The Box.
 Also learning Python, React and Swift
 - 👯 I’m looking to collaborate on CTF events
-- 💬 Ask me about ...
-Anything
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have at least 2 cups of coffee everyday

 <!-- - 📫 How to reach me: ... -->